-Thank you to our 2020-2021 School Council members for their commitment in supporting our Donwood community and for their valuable input and information sharing as we worked to share information and updates related to school practices throughout the school year and during school closures.
+Thank you to our 2021-2022 School Council members for their commitment in supporting our Donwood community as we worked together to share information and updates related to our school community and thought of new and creative ways to fundraise for our school with the goal of celebrating and showing our school pride with the Donwood Merch fundraiser.
+We are looking forward to continuing to work together this school year!
 Soon, you will be receiving information regarding the upcoming School Council election.
 We encourage new members to join the council as everyone has something that they can contribute and share in order to benefit our students and their families.